 Step 4 - Visually inspect coregistration quality bead data

-The bead dataset consists of a dataset based on the raw ‘.nd2’ data and within that there is a version where the raw data has been resaved has ‘.hdf5’ – take a look and read the wiki pages for info on MVF plugin for more information about MVR dataset definition.
+The bead dataset consists of a dataset based on the raw ‘.nd2’ data and within that there is a version where the raw data has been resaved has ‘.hdf5’ – take a look and read the wiki pages for info on MVF plugin for more information about the MVR dataset definition.

-In the next step we will visualise the bead dataset with MVF use of the ‘Bigdataviewer’ and check by eye if the beads from views 1&2 are visibly overlapping to be judged as coregistered
+In the next step we will visualise the bead dataset with MVF’s use of the ‘Bigdataviewer’ and check by eye if the beads from views 1&2 are visibly overlapping to be judged as coregistered.

-Go on the plugins menu and click on the ‘Multiview Reconstruction’ option then the application option as in the image below
+Go to the plugins menu and click on the ‘Multiview Reconstruction’ option and then the ‘multiview reconstruction application’ option as shown in the screenshot below.